Lapatinib (By mouth)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, lung disease, or low magnesium or potassium in your blood.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, heart disease, heart rhythm problems (such as QT prolongation), or lung disease.

 Possible Side Effects While Using This Medicine: